 This can be achieved through:

-Making open adoption a viable option for long-term foster care children.
+Making open adoption a viable option for children in long-term foster care.

-All children in care receive the same quality of care, regardless of ethnic background.
+All children in care receiving the same quality of care, regardless of ethnic background.

 QAK's role in advocating for increased permanency for children in foster care in Qld which has resulted in an 18.6% increase in permanency placements for foster care children (Guardianships to other carers orders)